kdubuc/coding-conventions/cc3-css.md

 }
 ````

+To conclude the general part, you MUST follow the @mdo's guidelines describes here : https://github.com/mdo/code-guide#css.

 ## Device-agnostic ans mobile-first

 Don’t define your breakpoints according to some device, define your breakpoints when your design breaks.